pism/pism/doc/sphinx/getting-started.rst

 starts with the ice geometry from the end of the constant-climate run.

-Another time-series comparison, of the variable ``volume_glacierized_temperate``, the total volume of temperate (at 0:math:`^\circ`C) ice, appears in :numref:`fig-ivoltempconstpaleo`.
-The paleo-climate run shows the cold period from :math:`\approx -25` ka to :math:`\approx -12` ka.
+Another time-series comparison, of the variable ``volume_glacierized_temperate``, the total volume of temperate (at `0^\circ C`) ice, appears in :numref:`fig-ivoltempconstpaleo`.
+The paleo-climate run shows the cold period from `\approx -25` ka to `\approx -12` ka.
 Both constant-climate and paleo-climate runs then come into rough equilibrium in the holocene.
 The bootstrapping artifact, seen at the start of the constant-climate run, which disappears in less than 1000 years, is avoided in the paleo-climate run by starting with the constant-climate end-state.
 The reader is encouraged to examine the diagnostic files ``ts_g20km_25ka_paleo.nc`` and ``ex_g20km_25ka_paleo.nc`` to find more evidence of the (modeled) climate impact on the ice dynamics.